rice-apps/OSA-Examples/basic-react/README.md

 # Basic React Examples
 This folder contains examples with basic React concepts.
 See the following list for a comprehensive list of examples:
 1. Example1: this one shows how state & lifecycle methods can be transformed into useState and useEffect hooks.
 Much cleaner code and much less verbose!
+2. Example2: this one shows how you can use Context to avoid prop drilling.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).